Angelians

 “Had a what?”

-“He had a . . . one of those . . . sticks.
+“When he came, he had a . . . one of those . . . sticks.
 Like cops have.
 A stick that extends out.”

-“Again relax, Luis.
+“Again, relax, Luis.
 Let the memory come.
 This is good.
 This is a memory recovered.
 This is progress!”

 “He grunted?
 Did he say anything?”